-- Fall 2021: Study abroad programs are in review through July 1 for possible Fall enrollment.
-Students and advisers will be informed on a rolling basis as program reviews are completed.
+- Fall 2021: Study abroad programs have been reviewed for possible Fall enrollment.
+Students and advisers have been informed about these decisions.
 For more information, see the Global Learning Office’s FAQs.

 All eligible graduate and professional students traveling internationally for University purposes must enroll in GeoBlue, the University’s Global Health Insurance program.
-They also must adhere to the following requirements depending on their dates of travel:
+They also must adhere to the following requirements:

 Faculty and Staff

 Faculty and staff international travel is permitted for University purposes, which are defined below.
 Travelers must:

 - Adhere to University travel policies as outlined on the OGSS website, including completing a one-time registration for Northwestern's business traveler insurance plan provided by GeoBlue.

 - Faculty or staff intending to lead or sponsor group travel must contact Beth Osterlund in OGSS to discuss risk mitigation efforts prior to registering a trip.

 - Book travel for Northwestern purposes through a preferred provider.